geocolumbus/prismjs-webjar-example/README.md

             <scope>runtime</scope>
         </dependency>

-Then I created a requirejs configuration file.
-Note how I used the shims to insure that the PrismJS files were executed in proper dependency order.
+Next, create a requirejs configuration file.
+Use shims to insure that the PrismJS files are executed in proper dependency order.

 `prism-core -> prism-clike -> prism-javascript and prism-core -> prism-markdown`

-Finally, I set the specific formatting files as "deps" so that requirejs won't execute the callback until those are loaded.
+Set the specific formatting files as "deps" so that requirejs won't execute the callback until those are loaded.
 After taking out other components, like jQuery and Bootstrap, the simplified configuration file looks like this:

     var require = {